 3. MindMeister is an effective brain-mapping tool that allows you to visually break down your current base concept and brainstorm neighboring topics.
 It has a powerful collaborative feature allowing you to add your co-authors or team members to brainstorm together.

 - On the one hand, you want to discover more specific topics (to be able to answer more of your readers’ questions in more articles)

 - On the other hand, you want to discover more ranking opportunities to target more search engine queries with not so high competition.

-Please note that there are more solid keyword research tools (and a few free ones), including Moz’s Keyword Explorer and a highly recommended Long Tail Pro (which has some raving reviews) but I am only including those in this list I am using myself.
+Please note that there are more solid keyword research tools (and a few free ones), including Moz’s Keyword Explorer and a highly recommended keyword tool called Long Tail Pro (which has some raving reviews) but I am only including those in this list I am using myself.

 Determining Keyword Competition

 While scrolling through the keyword suggestions, I tend to evaluate the competition on the spot.
 That being said, the two steps I mentioned above are usually to be made simultaneously.